JoeyBGOfficial/Through-the-Wall-Radar-Human-Activity-Recognition-Based-on-M-D-Corner-Feature-and-Non-Local-Net/README.md

 #### 2. NonLocalNet.py:

 The script achieves the Python, Paddlepaddle framework improved version of whole process of Non-Local Net construction, network data input, network data preprocessing, real-time training and validation.
 The code also supports command-line one-click replacement of network module structure.
+Part of the codes come from the work of nanting03, and are improved by us.
 The supporting functions are all placed in the NonLocalNet_Codes folder, each as follows:

 TABLE I. FUNCTIONS OF NON-LOCAL NET IN PYTHON VERSION
 | Names of the codes | Functions |